cybozu-go/coil/docs/design.md

 When a Pod is removed, `coild` will free the IP address for the Pod.
 It will also return address blocks to the pool at the same time if they are no longer used.

-`coild` will periodically examine which IP addresses are kept for the node by examining etcd database.
+`coil-controller` will periodically examine which IP addresses are kept for the node by examining etcd database.
 It then queries the API server to obtain the currently running Pods, and reclaim IP addresses kept for missing Pods for a long time.
-If no IP addresses are kept for an address block, `coild` will return it to the pool.
+If no IP addresses are kept for an address block, `coil-controller` will return it to the pool.

 Routing
 -------